 But, it’s not necessarily the same for every site and industry.
 Sometimes, the most focused-on area of a page is beneath the fold.
 Remember ABT: Always be testing!

 Another important design factor is a distraction-free form.
 Make it easy for your users to subscribe, free of any obstruction.
-By removing noise on the landing page, especially around the form, an event planning company increased its email sign up rate by 89.8%.
+By removing noise on the landing page, especially around the form, you can quickly increase your email sign up rate.

 9. Set up Separate Landing Pages for Guest Visitors